lalitac19/updatedProducts/README.md

 # Testing
 Unit Testing - Using JUnit
-Unit testing involves breaking the program down into very small pieces that we can test.
-More about unit testing here

 # Please note:
 In order to run the tests, you will need to run them separately.
 To do this, in your IDE, select 'Run as JUnit Tests'.